Aylin Tezel: Life and career

-The actress was especially noted for her role in Yasemin Şamdereli's film "Almanya - Welcome to Germany", which premiered at the 61st Berlin International Film Festival and won the Deutscher Filmpreis (German Film Award) in 2011.
+The actress was especially noted for her role in Yasemin Şamdereli's film Almanya - Welcome to Germany, which premiered at the 61st Berlin International Film Festival and won the Deutscher Filmpreis (German Film Award) in 2011.
 The film was a big hit in German cinemas and had cinema releases in many countries.
-During Christmas 2011, Tezel was seen as Cinderella in Uwe Janson's TV film "Aschenputtel" and soon afterwards as one of the main recurring characters, young cop Nora Dalay, in Germany's most popular cop series Tatort.
-Irish director Shimmy Marcus gave her the main part in his short film "Rhinos" (2011) which premiered at the CFC Worldwide Short Film Festival in Toronto, Canada and was nominated for an Award at the Irish Film & Television Awards in 2013.
+During Christmas 2011, Tezel was seen as Cinderella in Uwe Janson's TV film Aschenputtel and soon afterwards as one of the main recurring characters, young cop Nora Dalay, in Germany's most popular cop series Tatort.
+Irish director Shimmy Marcus gave her the main part in his short film Rhinos (2011) which premiered at the CFC Worldwide Short Film Festival in Toronto, Canada and was nominated for an award at the Irish Film & Television Awards in 2013.

-In 2012 she was seen in main roles in the feature films "3 Zimmer/Küche/Bad" (engl.
-"Move") and "Breaking Horizons" (original Title: "Am Himmel der Tag").
-Pola Beck's "Breaking Horizons" won the Award for Best Film in German-language feature film competition at the 8th Zurich Film Festival and Aylin Tezel received the Best Actress Award at the 30th Torino Film Festival.
+In 2012 she was seen in main roles in the feature films 3 Zimmer/Küche/Bad (engl.
+Move) and Breaking Horizons (original title: Am Himmel der Tag).
+Pola Beck's Breaking Horizons won the Award for Best Film in German-language feature film competition at the 8th Zurich Film Festival and Aylin Tezel received the Best Actress Award at the 30th Torino Film Festival.

-Aylin Tezel filmed Marco Kreuzpaintner's feature Coming In which was released by Warner Bros. in October 2014, playing female lead Heidi who falls for a gay star- hairdresser (Kostja Ullmann).
-In the feature "Macho Man", the film version of a German bestseller she plays the female lead alongside German actor Christian Ulmen and Danish actor Dar Salim.
+Tezel filmed Marco Kreuzpaintner's feature Coming In which was released by Warner Bros. in October 2014, playing female lead Heidi who falls for a gay star- hairdresser (Kostja Ullmann).
+In the feature Macho Man, the film version of a German bestseller she plays the female lead alongside German actor Christian Ulmen and Danish actor Dar Salim.
 The film was released in 2015 by Universum Film.

-She played female lead Sabine in Robert Manson's english-language debut feature film "Lost in the Living".
+She played female lead Sabine in Robert Manson's English-language debut feature film Lost in the Living.
 The film was released in cinemas in Ireland and Germany in 2017 and was later picked up by Amazon Prime.